aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/create-a-spreadsheet-document/_index.md

 {

-    // Create a spreadsheet document by supplying the filepath.
+    // Create a spreadsheet document by supplying the file path.

     // By default, AutoSave = true, Editable = true, and Type = xlsx.